NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: overview of all available tools
 A user can see a list of all tools by running `wspc list`.
 They have an overview of all available workspaces.
 The tools are categorised per subject and sorted on alphabetic order.
 Sibjects are languages, IDE, security, Testing, Design, Fun.
+Feature: Create a way to update and maintain tool versions

 **Key Benefits:**
 - Context isolation between projects